Best Technographic databases and datasets

 (Click image to enlarge)

 An understanding of technographics is especially useful in every stage of account based marketing (ABM), from nurturing the account, to personalizing the sale, to identifying opportunities to upsell.
-It can also help with maintaining an up-to-date perspective on your target market.
+Technographic intelligence can also help with maintaining an up-to-date perspective on your target market.

 What is technographic data?

 Technographic data is information about a company’s current technology stack.
-In other words, it’s a comprehensive look into all the software and technology being used by a company at the current time.
+In other words, it’s a comprehensive appraisal of the software and technology being used by a company at a given time.
 This includes what the technology is, what it’s being used for, and when it was acquired.

 (Click image to enlarge)